bovender/create-changelog/README.md

 commit subjects is that commits are rather technical, but I want to have a changelog that can be read by 'normal' end users.

+create_changelog assumes that each tag in the repository represents a release version.
+The changelog for a version consists of the tag's name, the tag's annotation, and the unique combined, filtered changelog lines of the tag annotation and all commits since the previous tag.

 Usage
 -----

 ### Creating log entries

-When committing, add a line that fits the above definition to the commit message, e.g.
+When committing, add a line to the commit message that fits the above definition, e.g.

 	Implement Backup class.

 	- NEW: Ability to back up the files.

-Create annotated tags to identify new versions:
+When releasing a new version, create an annotated tag:

 	Version 7.0.0-alpha.3